Return to Work

 (d) giving the commission the information the commission may request concerning the worker's return to work; and

-(e) doing other things that may be prescribed in regulations made under section 123.
+(e) doing other things that may be prescribed in the regulations.

 (4) The employer or the worker shall notify the commission of any difficulty or dispute concerning their co-operation with each other in the worker's early and safe return to work.

-(5) The commission shall attempt to resolve the dispute through mediation and, if mediation is not successful, shall decide the matter within 60 days after receiving the notice or within the longer period that the commission may determine.
+(5) Where the commission received notice under subsection (4), the commission shall attempt to resolve the dispute through mediation and, if mediation is not successful, shall decide the matter within 60 days after receiving the notice or within the longer period that the commission may determine.

 (6) Where mediation is provided under this section, the mediator shall not participate in a hearing or proceeding in relation to the subject of the mediation without the consent of the parties to the hearing or proceeding.